chisophugis/lbd/source/install.rst

   [Gamma@localhost Target]$ cd ../..
   [Gamma@localhost src]$ rm -rf tools/clang

-Now, go into directory 3.1.test/cpu0/1, create directory cmake_debug_build and do cmake like build the 3.1 release, but we do Debug build and use clang as our compiler instead, as follows,
+Now, go into directory llvm/test/, create directory cmake_debug_build and do cmake like build the llvm/release, but we do Debug build and use clang as our compiler instead, as follows,